Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

 \paragraph{Technical Details} \cite{mishra2020dqi} and \cite{mishra2020dqia} introduce a data quality metric, namely the DQI, to quantify the differences between successive benchmarks by giving high scores to generalizable samples and low scores to biased samples.
 Such a metric implies whether a well-trained model truly learns the underlying task rather than overfitting the spurious bias of specific benchmarks.
 Specifically, DQI has seven components including vocabulary, inter-sample N-gram frequency and relation, inter-sample semantic textual similarities (STS), intra-sample word similarity, intra-sample STS, N-Gram frequency per label, and inter-split STS.
-Based on the proposed DQI, \cite{mishra2020we} proposes to prune existing huge NLP datasets and demonstrates that the model trained on only ~2\% of the SNLI dataset achieves near-equal performance with that on the entire set.
-It first performs AFLite~\cite{le2020adversarial}, which is detailed in , to keep samples with predictability scores over a pre-defined threshold and then delete bottom $k$ samples with lowest DQI scores. \cite{dang2024data} further split DQI components into linguistic indicators and semantic indicators, and validate their respective roles in detecting outliers, noises, and duplications.
-Apart from training-oriented data selection, quality indicators can also be employed to identify the most discriminative samples in the evaluation set to expedite evaluation of LLMs. \cite{saranathan2024dele} investigates key indicators such as spelling errors~\cite{yannakoudakis1983rules}, average word length, excessive word repetition, and the compound probability distribution.
+Based on the DQI, \cite{mishra2020we} propose to prune existing huge NLP datasets and demonstrates that the model trained on only ~2\% of the SNLI dataset achieves near-equal performance with that on the entire set.
+It first performs AFLite~\cite{le2020adversarial}, which is detailed in~\cite{sakaguchi2021winogrande}, to keep samples with predictability scores over a threshold and then delete bottom $k$ samples with {the } lowest DQI scores. \cite{dang2024data} further split DQI components into linguistic indicators and semantic indicators, and validate their respective roles in detecting outliers, noises, and duplications.
+Apart from data selection {for training LLMs}, quality indicators can also be employed to identify the most discriminative samples in the evaluation set to expedite evaluation of LLMs. \cite{saranathan2024dele} investigate key indicators such as spelling errors~\cite{yannakoudakis1983rules}, average word length, excessive word repetition, and the compound probability distribution.
 These indicators stem from the traditional studies on text readability (i.e., readability formulas and sophisticated features)~\cite{klare1963measurement, klare1984readability, dubay2004principles, kintsch2014reading, kemper1983measuring}.
-Recent studies on readability leverage NLP systems to extract more advanced and informative features for readability measures~\cite{si2001statistical,collins2005predicting,schwarm2005reading,feng2010comparison}. \cite{franccois2010lisibilite,franccois2011apports,franccois2012ai} systematically analyze the lexical features, syntactic features, semantic features, and language-specific features with up to 46 indicators. \cite{franccois2012nlp} validates these manually-designed (classical) and NLP-enabled (non-classical) readability formulas, implying that high-quality text corpus can be pinpointed by such carefully designed metrics. \cite{felice2012linguistic} finds that the hand-crafted linguistic features should be combined with other shallow features for better quality estimation.
+Recent studies on readability leverage NLP systems to extract more advanced and informative features for readability measures~\cite{si2001statistical,collins2005predicting,schwarm2005reading,feng2010comparison}. \cite{franccois2010lisibilite,franccois2011apports,franccois2012ai} systematically analyze the lexical features, syntactic features, semantic features, and language-specific features with up to 46 indicators. \cite{franccois2012nlp} validate these manually-designed (classical) and NLP-enabled (non-classical) readability formulas, implying that high-quality texts can be pinpointed by such carefully designed metrics. \cite{felice2012linguistic} find that the hand-crafted linguistic features should be combined with other shallow features for better quality estimation.

 \paragraph{Remark}

 The hand-crafted indicators often stem from studies on linguistic analysis and readability measurement.
 Although these indicators help filter out instruction samples that are unreadable, nonsensical, and incoherent, they cannot detect mismatched instruction-response pairs and therefore fail to guarantee the instruction-following capability of LLMs trained on highly-scored datasets.